chris-olszewski/guide-to-git/slides.md

 --

-### Wait that's some bad git-iquette!
+### Wait that's some bad eti-git!
 You shouldn't be pushing to master!

 - Before you start changing files `git branch new-branch`
 - Change files